The great thing in this world is not so much where we stand as in what direction we are moving.

 Coach development

-I have provided coach development for professional coaches since 2007; both newer coaches and those more experienced whether career or executive coaches.
-You could be working as an independent or on an associate basis within an organisation.
-You could be an ‘external’ coach or working as an ‘internal’ coach.
-You could be a coaching business who wants to grow.
-You’ll find information below to help you decide what’s the best option for you.
+Ideally you are a coach who is serious about wanting to provide the best possible coaching for your clients.
+I have provided coach development for professional coaches since 2007; both new coaches and those more experienced whether career or executive coaches.
+You could be an independent coach or an ‘internal’ coach or a coaching business who wants to grow.
+You’ll find information below to help you decide how I can best support you along your coaching journey.

 The development for you as a coach can be mentor coaching or coach supervision else a mixture of both.
 It can be individual i.e. one to one or within a group.